Mexico changed me for the better and I love her for it. The experiences will always bring smiles to my face and light to my heart.

 Of course, professional appointments are treated with a bit more rigidity.
 If your appointment with the dentist is 9:00 a.m., you are expected at that time, or shortly afterward.

 Now, back in the day, I worked in TV news.
 You know how fast-paced that is.
 Deadlines all day every day, week in week out.
-Lounging around during the midday hours, or being late (!) for some casual meeting is a reversal from the hyper news cycle.
-This life I live now – the slower life – is much better for me.
+Lounging around during the midday hours, or being late (!) for some casual meeting is a reversal.
+The slower life is much better for me.
 I’m happier not worrying about time all the time, and that helps my effort to live in the now.

 I had career opportunities that are not as easily found in Mexico – especially for women.
-My soul’s path has afforded me the means to travel and explore places outside my home country with relative ease so far.
+My soul’s path has afforded me the means to travel and explore places outside my home country with relative ease.